 Are you wondering what effects such conflicts can have on relationships?
 Read the next section to find out.

 Effects Of Conflicts And Stress On Relationships

-Conflict in relationships can lead to a significant amount of stress between the partners.
+Conflict in relationships can lead to a significant amount of stress and emotional turmoil between the partners.
 The ongoing stress can negatively affect the health and well-being of both partners.
 It can also lead to anxiety, depression, and a drop in sleep quality.

 Other effects of relationship conflicts can include: